jennaryan/code-dot-org-python/README.md

 on code.org](http://learn.code.org/s/1) written in Python3 suitable for any learning environment requiring only vanilla Python3 to be installed.
 This includes the default Raspberry Pi setup.
 It was created to supplement or replace the Blockly activities for those ready to ***actually*** write code.
-[Students 'create' code with Blockly but they certainly don't 'write' it.]
+[Students 'create' code with Blockly they don't really 'write' it.]

 Students [fork this
 repo](http://github.com/skilstak/code-dot-org-python/fork) or [download